amosstorkey/virgintivocec/README.md

 2) Network connection to tivo box and Pi.

 3) TV.
 I have set this up for a Samsung Telly.
-CEC is not as standard as it ought to be so you might have to hack some codes for oher TVs.
+CEC is not as standard as it ought to be so you might have to hack some codes for other TVs.
 Note the (or my) Samsung remote does not have both a fast forward and a skip.
 I find the skip more useful, so have set the FF/RW buttons to do skip forward/back.

 # Use Cases
 Case 1) You use an osmc pi but have a virgin tivo box.
 But virgin is not CEC compatible and so your osmc is constantly grabbing attention from it when you turn on the TV, which is a real pain.
 This adds a CEC capability to the TIVO so this no longer happens.